-The MCA also presented a number of collection exhibitions, including the major exhibition Age of Influence: Reflections in the Mirror of American Culture; the first full installation of African-American artist Glenn Ligon’s Runaways and Narratives; Tom Friedman, the first survey of the artist’s work debuts at the MCA; and Chicago artist Anne Wilson receives her first solo museum exhibition.
-The MCA also features major exhibitions by Sol LeWitt, Ed Ruscha, and Catherine Opie.
+The MCA also presented a number of collection exhibitions, including the major exhibition Age of Influence: Reflections in the Mirror of American Culture; the first full installation of African American artist Glenn Ligon’s Runaways and Narratives; Tom Friedman, the first survey of the artist’s work debuts at the MCA; and Chicago artist Anne Wilson receives her first solo museum exhibition.
+The MCA also features major exhibitions on the work of Sol LeWitt, Ed Ruscha, and Catherine Opie.
 Greg Cameron becomes associate director.
-Major acquisitions include David Hammons’s Praying to Safety and Jeff Koons’ Rabbit.
+Major acquisitions include David Hammons’s Praying to Safety and Jeff Koons’s Rabbit.

 The MCA also takes part in a citywide exhibition of Polish art with a site-specific installation by Pawel Althamer.
 The year comes to a close with a dedication to Africa as the MCA presents The Short Century: Independence and Liberation Movements in Africa, 1945–1994 and the retrospective of South African artist William Kentridge.

 Local artists are selected to participate in the MCA’s new 12 x 12: New Artists/New Work monthly exhibition series highlighting emerging Chicago artists.
-Maurizio Cattalan’s commissioned sculpture Felix, a dinosaur-sized cat skeleton, is installed in the MCA atrium, becoming a signature work.
+Maurizio Cattalan’s commissioned sculpture Felix, a dinosaur-sized cat skeleton, is installed in the MCA atrium.
 The MCA/Studio Museum of Harlem organized survey of Gary Simmons is presented opposite the heralded Mies in America.

 Project exhibitions Donald Moffett: What Barbara Jordan Wore and Matta in America: Paintings and Drawings of the 1940s are organized by MCA James W. Alsdorf Chief Curator Elizabeth Smith, and a major retrospective of Andreas Gursky boosts museum attendance.
 The MCA also debuts Gillian Wearing: Mass Observation alongside the traveling exhibition Archigram: Experimental Architecture 1961–1974.
 Manilow Senior Curator Francesco Bonami is named Curator of the 2003 Venice Biennale.